 PhD., Mathematics, Simon Fraser University, GPA: 4.17/4.33

-Thesis: Graph coloring with additional restrictions, advised by Bojan Mohar and Ladislav Stacho
+Thesis: Graph colorings with local restrictions, advised by Bojan Mohar and Ladislav Stacho

 MSc., Mathematics, Simon Fraser University, GPA: 4.13/4.33